-To turn off server-client content redirection from Citrix Workspace:
+To clear server-client content redirection from Citrix Workspace:

-- 1. Open the configuration file module.ini.
+- 1. Open the module.ini configuration file.

 - 2. Change the CREnabled setting to Off.

 - 3. Save and close the file.

 Connection

 Configure connections

 On devices with limited processing power or where limited bandwidth is available, there is a trade-off between performance and functionality.
 Users and administrators can choose an acceptable mixture of rich functionality and interactive performance.
 Making one or more of these changes, often on the server not the user device, can reduce the bandwidth that a connection requires and can improve performance: